 The Network and Sharing Center can be launched using several methods.
 One way is to launch the Run window by pressing the Windows key + R, type

 "control.exe /name Microsoft.NetworkAndSharingCenter" and click OK.
-This works both in Windows 7 and Windows 8.
+This works in all versions of Windows that include this feature.

-A second alternative, that works only in Windows 7, is to click on the network icon from the right side of the taskbar and then on "Open Network and Sharing Center".
+A second alternative, that works only in Windows 7, is to click on the network icon on the right side of the taskbar and then on "Open Network and Sharing Center".

 The third way is to go to "Control Panel -> Network and Internet -> Network and Sharing Center".
-This works both in Windows 7 and Windows 8.
+This works in all versions of Windows.

 In Windows 8 you can also search for the words "network sharing" and click the appropriate search result under Settings.